youngminju-phd/youngminju-phd/README.md

 ### Hi there, I'm Youngmin 👋

-## I'm a Data Scientist, Economist, Applied Scientist
+## I'm a Data Scientist, Economist, Applied Scientist 💞️

 - 👀  I’m interested in causal inference, machine learning, predictive analytics, and experimental design.
 - 🎓  PhD in Economics @ USC / MA in Economics @ Korea Univ. / BS in Mathmatical Sciences @ KAIST
 - 🔭  I was a Junior Military Officer @ ROKA (Republic of Korea Army)
-- 🌱  I’m currently learning from kaggle, data potcasts, linkedin learning and towards data science.
+- 🌱  I’m currently learning from kaggle, data potcasts, tech blogs, various books and towards data science.
-- 💞️  I’m looking to collaborate on causal inference and machine learning.
 - 🏋️  Workout everyday!
 - 📫  How to reach me: contactme@youngminju.com

 ### Connect with me: